ruwanliyanage123/pc-di/README.md

 - v2.0.0: Dependency Injection using spring annotations
 - v3.0.0: Dependency Injection using spring xml

-For this example project taken a well nown Example
+For this example project taken a well nown Example.

+There is a Laptop class and there are two dependencies